ccpena/solitaire-game/README.md

 # Solitaire game

 Welcome to a classic game of Solitaire built using Java Swing!
+I developed it in 2015 at the university as an example of using MVC.

 ![](src/main/resources/screenshot.png)